.jpg)

 Demonstrate independence and originality on an individual project, specialising in computational management, and put into practice some of the techniques you have learned throughout the course.

-You’ll choose five to eight modules from Group 1 and up to three modules from Group 2.
+You’ll choose eight optional modules: at least four from Group 1, and the remainder from Group 2.

 Group 1